 The Washington Alexandria Architecture Center (WAAC) has been functioning as the urban extension of the School of Architecture + Design in the National Capital Region since 1980.
-Since 1985 the WAAC has also served to house a consortium of national and international architectural schools.
+Since 1985 the WAAC has also housed a consortium of national and international architectural schools.

 The many architectural firms in the area provide opportunities for paid office internship to students of the WAAC, and class schedules are arranged to facilitate up to twenty hours of professional work weekly, while remaining academically at full time.